-It’s one of those hearty meals that makes everyone happy!
-Even though I’m not southern, I know a good southern breakfast when I taste one!
+Every now and then, a weekend calls for Homemade Country Style Sausage Gravy and Biscuits; it’s one of those hearty meals that makes everyone happy!
+Even though I’m not southern, I know a good southern breakfast when I taste one.
 Another amazing recipe is my Sweet & Spicy Candied Bacon!
 OH MY!

 Sausage Gravy and Biscuits – Homemade

-Before you poo poo refrigerator biscuits, remember… it’s completely up to you whether you want to use them or not.
-I always prefer homemade when time permits, but they have sure been handy while whipping up a last minute Breakfast casserole.
+Before poo-pooing refrigerator biscuits, remember… it’s completely up to you whether you want to use them or not.
+I always prefer homemade when time permits, but they have sure been handy while whipping up a last-minute Breakfast casserole.

 Making homemade southern style sausage gravy is much easier than you may think and there are not a lot of fancy ingredients.